Methotrexate

 What is Methotrexate?

-Download button - information sheetMethotrexate (brand name Methoblastin or injectable methotrexate (Hospira, Methacord, Methotrexate Accord & Trexject) is a well-established, effective treatment for several different types of inflammatory diseases such as rheumatoid arthritis, psoriatic arthritis, Crohn’s disease, SLE (Systemic Lupus Erythematosus) and severe psoriasis.
+Download button - information sheetMethotrexate can be taken either as tablets or as an injection.
+If you have been prescribed injectable methotrexate (e.g. Trexject), see Self-injecting methotrexate for the treatment of Arthritis.
+Methotrexate is a well-established, effective treatment for several different types of inflammatory diseases such as rheumatoid arthritis, psoriatic arthritis, Crohn’s disease, SLE (Systemic Lupus Erythematosus) and severe psoriasis.
 It may also be used for other conditions.

-It can reduce damage to joints, skin and other tissues so it belongs to the group of medicines called disease modifying antirheumatic drugs (DMARDS).
+It can reduce damage to joints, skin and other tissues and improve symptoms such as joint pain, swelling and stiffness so it belongs to the group of medicines called disease modifying antirheumatic drugs (DMARDs).
 It is not a painkiller.

 Safe use of low-dose Methotrexate Factsheet